noi-techpark/it.bz.opendatahub.databrowser/web-components/databrowser-example/README.md

 ### Demoing with Storybook

 [Storybook](https://storybook.js.org/) is an app that provides a nice overview about the Web Component and its capabilities.
-Storybook provides hot reload capabilities, so it is very well suited for development purposes.

 To run a local development instance of Storybook for your component, run: